AdamSlack/lambda-unit-testing-workshop/README.md

 ## What is Mutation Testing?

 Mutation Testing aims to prove that the quality of your code coverage is sufficient.
-It does this tweaking elements of the codebase before running the suite of unit tests.
+It does this by changing elements of the codebase before running the suite of unit tests.

 If no unit tests fail for a particular change, then that is flagged as a mutant.
 Mutants indicate an aspect of the code base that was not sufficiently tested.

+Typical things that are subject to being mutated includes but definitely not limited to:
+- Objects and values passed to functions
+- Operators (e.g. `>`, `<=`, etc)
+- String literals

 ## How can i squash mutants?